 The characteristics of the 147 surveillance teams are shown in Table 1.
-The two surgical procedures that are most strongly represented are colon (followed by 70.8% of validated hospitals) and hip prostheses surgery (69.4%).
-Of note, understaffing was noticed in 34.7% of the surveillance teams, and 35.4% of medical supervisors had not undergone the required structured training in the surveillance methodology.
-Conflicts of interest (i.e. surveillance supervised by a member of the surgical team) were detected in 11.6% of medical supervisors.
+The 2 surgical procedures that are most strongly represented are colon surgery (followed by 70.8% of validated hospitals) and hip prosthesis surgery (69.4%).
+Understaffing was noted in 34.7% of the surveillance teams, and 35.4% of medical supervisors had not undergone the required structured training in the surveillance methodology.
+Conflicts of interest (ie, surveillance supervised by a member of the surgical team) were detected among 11.6% of medical supervisors.

-Table 2 depicts the nine domains assessed in the process validation score, their individual scores and weights, and the unweighted mean score per domain among the 147 hospitals or hospital units.
-The overall mean (standard deviation (SD)) score was 34.85 (6.95) points, with a median of 35.5 points (range, 16.25 - 48.5) for a maximum of 50 points (Figure 1).
-The two domains that contributed most towards lower scores were ‘follow-up during hospitalisation’ (weighted mean difference (SD) from maximum score: 3.97 (2.30) points) and ‘data quality of eCRF compared to original data’ (weighted mean difference (SD) from maximum score: 3.22 (1.64) points).
+Table 2 depicts the 9 domains assessed in the process validation score, their individual scores and weights, and the unweighted mean score per domain among the 147 hospitals or hospital units.
+The overall mean score was 34.85 points (standard deviation [SD], 6.95 points), with a median of 35.5 points (range, 16.25–48.5 points) for a maximum of 50 points (Figure 1).
+The 2 domains that contributed most to lower scores were ‘follow-up during hospitalization’ (weighted mean difference from maximum score, 3.97 points; SD, 2.30 points) and ‘data quality of eCRF compared to original data’ (weighted mean difference from maximum score: 3.22 points; SD, 1.64 points).

-The associations between hospital status, language region, duration of participation in the surveillance program and hospital size with scores within individual domains are depicted in Table 3.
-In multivariable linear regression analysis, public hospital status (P <0.001), Italian language region (P =0.021) and duration of participation in the surveillance programs (P =0.018) were associated with higher validation scores, whereas hospital size was not.
+The associations between hospital status, language region, duration of participation in the surveillance program, and hospital size with scores within individual domains are depicted in Table 3.
+In multivariate linear regression analysis, public hospital status (P < .001), Italian-speaking region (P = .021) and duration of participation in the surveillance programs (P = .018) were associated with higher validation scores, whereas hospital size was not.
 The number of full-time equivalents dedicated to surveillance was neither associated with the overall score nor with scores of individual domains.

 SSI Outcome Validation

-A total of 1110 randomly selected clinical cases (Dataset A, i.e. irrespective of the presence or absence of SSI) with complete follow-up were reviewed between October 1, 2012 and June 26, 2016.
-The overall infection rate (95% CI), as determined by the validators, was 4.4% (3.3%-5.8%).
+A total of 1,110 randomly selected clinical cases (Dataset A, ie, irrespective of the presence or absence of SSI) with complete follow-up were reviewed between October 1, 2012, and June 26, 2016.
+The overall infection rate , as determined by the validators, was 4.4% (95% confidence interval [CI], 3.3%–5.8%).
 The characteristics of these cases are shown in Table 4.
-Fifteen (1.4%) cases were incorrectly classified as no infection and one case (0.09%) was misclassified as an infection, accounting for a specificity (95% confidence interval (CI)) of the surveillance of 99.9% (99.5-100), a sensitivity of 69.4% (54.6-81.7), a positive predictive value of 97.1% (85.1-99.9) and a negative predictive value of 98.6% (97.7-99.2).
-Nine of the 15 false negatives were in colon surgery, three in hip prostheses, two in caesarean section and one in appendectomy.
-Eight (53.3%) of the 15 were superficial incisional infections, seven (46.7%) were organ/space infections.
-The 15 cases with missed infections were from 15 different hospitals.
-Four (26.7%) out of the 15 were missed in private hospitals, 10 (66.7%) in non-university affiliated public hospitals, one (6.7%) in a university-affiliated hospital, corresponding to the distribution of reviewed cases among these hospital categories.
+Overall, 15 cases (1.4%) were incorrectly classified as no infection, and 1 case (0.09%) was misclassified as an infection, accounting for a specificity of the surveillance of 99.9% (95% CI, 99.5%–100%), a sensitivity of 69.4% (95% CI, 54.6%–81.7%), a positive predictive value of 97.1% (95% CI, 85.1%–99.9%), and a negative predictive value of 98.6% (95% CI, 97.7%–99.2%).
+Of the 15 false negatives, 9 occurred in colon surgery cases, 3 in hip prosthesis cases, 2 in caesarean section cases, and 1 in an appendectomy case.
+Also, 8 of these 15 cases (53.3%) were superficial incisional infections and 7 (46.7%) were organ-space infections.
+The 15 cases with missed infections were from 15 different hospitals; 4 (26.7%) were missed in private hospitals and 10 (66.7%) were missed in in non–university-affiliated public hospitals.
+Furthermore, 1 (6.7%) occurred in a university-affiliated hospital, corresponding to the distribution of reviewed cases among these hospital categories.